Smatek1001/AI_DnD/Characters/NPCs/Kyssra.md

 ## II.
 Appearance
 ### Physical Description
-Kyssra is a lean and agile drow, with dark, obsidian skin and stark white hair often pulled back tightly.
-Her crimson eyes are constantly scanning, betraying a sense of perpetual alertness.
-She favors practical, dark clothing that allows her to blend into the shadows, and she rarely smiles, her expression usually a mask of guarded suspicion.
-There's a subtle, inherent grace in her movements.
+Kyssra is a skinny drow woman in her 30s, with dark skin and a scar over her left eye that marks her as a seasoned lookout.
+Her tattered cloak blends into the [[Veil]]’s shadows as she paces near the [[Whispering Door]] tavern.
+Her violet eyes constantly scan the fog, missing little.
+She rarely smiles, her expression usually a mask of guarded suspicion.

 ## III.
 Personality & Demeanor
 ### Core Traits
-Alert, suspicious, loyal to the Guild, and a keen observer.
+Jumpy and loyal, Kyssra is highly alert and a keen observer.
+She distrusts outsiders but follows [[Vrenna]]’s orders without question.
 ### Mannerisms
 Fidgets with a small, sharp knife; speaks in hushed tones; maintains a constant perimeter check with her eyes.
 ### Ideal & Flaw